-South College’s Master of Science in Nursing program with Concentration in Pediatric Nurse Practitioner (PNP) is a flexible and affordable way to work toward advancing your career.
+South College’s Master of Science in Nursing program with Concentration in Pediatric Nurse Practitioner (PNP) is a flexible and affordable way to work toward advancing your nursing knowledge.
 Innovative, challenging, and comprehensive, the MSN PNP program is designed to further develop the critical thinking and analytical skills needed in today’s competitive and evolving healthcare environments.
 Core course focus on areas such as advanced pathophysiology, healthcare informatics, advanced pharmacology, advanced health assessment, and advanced research methods and evidence-based practice.
 Concentration courses include advanced practice in pediatric nursing focusing on the well child, acute conditions, and chronic conditions.

 Our blended approach to education combines cutting-edge online coursework with hands-on clinical practice experiences.
 And best of all, our hybrid format is designed to accommodate the schedules of working nursing professionals.
 The program is designed for completion in 18 months full-time.